pinakin7/pinakin7/README.md

 ### Hi there 👋
+---
+I am a B.Tech student in Artificial Intelligence and Machine Learning at Amity University in Mumbai.
+---
+After graduating from high school, I began coding.
+My enthusiasm for this profession has only increased over time.
+I'm more interested in topics like Blockchain and Artificial Intelligence.
+These developments pique my interest because they include using IT to solve a variety of business problems.
+---
+My main motivation is to share my professional knowledge with others.
+As companies become more inextricably connected to information technology, I aspire to use my experience to help bridge the technology-business divide.
+---
 <!--
 **pinakin7/pinakin7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.